brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

 }
 ```

-If feels a lot, don't worry, let's break it down:
+If feels a lot, don't worry, let's break it down.

 ### Let section